originally posted on Concept Hub

 I am a fan of good wine, but when I am asked what is my favorite wine or what kind of wines I like, my mind goes blank or I think a standard wine such as Kendall Jackson.

 I have read that I should keep a “wine journal.”
 That is just one more thing for me to keep track of.

 But what if we could go to a wine tasting event and when we placed our glass on the table the table would tell us everything we wanted to know about the wine such as the vineyard, region, price, aroma, what menu items it is served best with, other similar wines, and more.
 That would be cool.
 But what if the table then allowed you to send that information to your Facebook profile and to your wine group.
 That would be quite convenient.

 What if I took some friends to a club and we were taking pictures that we would want to share and the club had a table where we could simply place the camera down to see the pictures and select which ones we want to share with our friends.

 This same table could be convenient at a retail store when we select the clothing items we want and get fashion advice about what accessories would go well with the item.
-If the store we are at does not carry the shoes that would be perfect with the dress, we could make the purchase online from that same table.
-Imagine the shared revenue possibilities for retail not to mention the fact that we would reduce the amount of fashion disasters that happen.
+If the store we are at does not carry the shoes that would be perfect for the dress, we could make the purchase online from that same table.
+Imagine the shared revenue possibilities for retail not to mention the fact that we would reduce the number of fashion disasters that happen.

 All of these ideas are already in the works.